-- Birthday and Holidays: CYS recognizes that religious, ethnic and seasonal celebrations are a part of valuable traditions.
+• Birthday and Holidays: CYS recognizes that religious, ethnic and seasonal celebrations are a part of valuable traditions.
 Parents/guardians are encouraged to coordinate plans with the program director and staff in advance of the event.
-Coordination is necessary as appropriate items for celebration vary based on age and developmental stages of children/youth. - Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child and Army Birthday.
+Coordination is necessary due to no outside food can be served in programs, and appropriate items for celebration vary based on age and developmental stages of children/youth.

+• Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child and Army Birthday.
 Senior Commanders from Active Army, Guard, and Reserve and other branches of service; congressional delegates, local district officials and other key stakeholders plan and engage in observance of these events.
 Openings for child care may be available during other special events such as balls and meetings that occur after normal operating hours.
 This type of care must be coordinated in advance through Parent Central Services.